flutter/website/src/desktop.md

 reason, you should always make identical changes to both files.

-If you keep the App Sandbox enabled (which is required if you pan to distribute your app in the App Store), you need to manage entitlements for your application when you add certain plugins or other native functionality.
+If you keep the App Sandbox enabled (which is required if you plan to distribute your app in the App Store), you need to manage entitlements for your application when you add certain plugins or other native functionality.
 For instance, using the [`file_chooser`][] plugin requires adding either the